Dallas Cowboys News: Numerous Injuries Make 3-Game Losing Streak Even More Concerning

 Offensive tackle Tyron Smith sprained his ankle before this past weekend’s game against the Jets and was kept out.
 Garrett says he is being evaluated daily and the hope is that he will be able to practice at some point this week.

-On the other side of the line, tackle La’El Collins is very much the same situation with a sprained knee which caused him to miss the Jets’ game.
+On the other side of the line, tackle La’El Collins is very much the same situation with a sprained knee, which caused him to miss the Jets’ game.
 They are going to keep evaluating him as well to see if it is possible for him to return and not risk any further injury.

 Over on the defensive side of things, cornerbacks Byron Jones and Anthony Brown are both limited in practice this week with hamstring injuries.
-Also, defensive end Tyrone Crawford has been placed on injured reserve due to needing surgery on his hip as reported by CBS Sports.
+Also, defensive end Tyrone Crawford has been placed on injured reserve due to needing surgery on his hip, as reported by CBS Sports.

 The Dallas Cowboys really can’t afford to deal with any further injuries and they need to break this losing streak now.
 Luckily, they have a bye week after the game with the Eagles which could allow for players to heal up and to stop the bleeding of this three-game skid.